mojontwins/Inslands/README.md

 	So level Themes should store separate (fixed or multi) biome info for both dimensions.

+	* [X] Nether lighting works.
+It was a very, very stupid bug integrating starlight (it was in Chunk.setBlockIdAndMetadata)

+	* [ ] Nether biomes / content todo:
+		* [ ] Attempt to do this with the least amount possible of new blocks and textures!

+		* [ ] Create new fire proof, colorisable leaf block.
+		* [ ] Create new fire proof, colorisable log block.
+		* [ ] Use them for custom trees.

+		Bloodbark was gross but great for hell.

+		* [ ] Paradise theme nether should be bluish with blue lit stuff like transparents mushrooms and crystals.
+		* [ ] Hell's nether is fleshy.
+I need vine-like hanging guts, a meta block, eyes and shit.
+Look for eye-themed mobs in old mods.
+		* [ ] Forest's nether should be full of trees, mushrooms and vines.

 * [ ] Think about gameplay items for a desert and a glacier based theme (for the future).
 	* [ ] both lack trees, dirt and saplings must be obtained.
 Make sure skeletons still drop acorns.
 	* [ ] cold mechanics.
 Need to reactivate code for freeze